Your Road Map to Breaking Free From Chronic Pain

 Sometimes the area of the brain that is in charge of our survival (known as the limbic system, where the fight / flight response is) will develop a connection to the area of the brain that is dedicated to the movement control and sensation of the body part.
 The brain can set the level of stimulation that tips a signal from the environment into pain lower than what is “ normal .”
 This can happen especially if the incident that caused the pain in an area involved some sort of trauma (either emotional, physical, or both) or happened at the same time as a period of heavy amounts of life stress.

-The brain can also perceive a threat with certain movements or activities and give a pain signal even if there is no stress or injury to the tissues anymore.
+The brain can perceive a threat with certain movements or activities and give a pain signal even if there is no stress or injury to the tissues anymore.
 For example, someone can have perfect squatting or lifting form but still feel pain because the brain has learned to signal pain because of a lifting injury many years ago.
 Sometimes, especially if the pain signal persists for a long time, a learned pattern can form a "rut" in the subconscious brain that needs to be relearned and retrained.

 How to begin to move forward: